bakaqc/java-subject/PRO192/Assignments/README.md

-## Assinments
+## Assignments
-- This is Assinments of PRO192 courses at FPT Quy Nhon University AI Campus.
+- This is Assignments of PRO192 courses at FPT Quy Nhon University AI Campus.